Transmission Service & Fluid Changes in Youngstown, OH

 A transmission service typically involves flushing out old transmission fluid and replacing it with new fluid.
 Some vehicles only need a fluid change, which removes dirty or contaminated fluid from the transmission pan and adds new fluid to the clean remnants of the original fluid.
 Another service is a transmission flush, which removes all prior transmission fluid and then replaces it with completely new fluid.
 After two years, it’s also recommended that you have your transmission filter replaced to help keep dirt and other debris from mixing with the fluid.

-What Are the Benefits of a Transmission Service?
+What Are the Benefits of a Changing Transmission Fluid?

 Understanding the benefits of transmission services can help you avoid needing potentially costly auto repairs.
 Some of the benefits your car receives after it’s had a transmission service include:

 Transmission fluid acts as a lubricant to all the parts of your car’s transmission, and if you don’t have it replaced often, the lubricant often deteriorates because of the heat that results when you’re operating your vehicle.
 Eventually, it loses viscosity by becoming more diluted and can cause your transmission to work less effectively.
 By taking your car to a dealership and asking them to track the age of the fluid, you can ensure that your transmission always has optimal lubrication so that it’s always functioning properly.

 Staying up-to-date with your car’s transmission needs can help prolong the overall life of the vehicle.
 If serviced regularly, it can last for over 300,000 miles.
 This can save you both time and money and ensure that your vehicle is working as manufacturers intended for years in the future.